Can I Live In A House With Foundation Issues?

 While foundation issues can be a deal breaker, your health and safety are the most important factors to consider.

-Before you jump in and buy a historic home, it’s important to understand everything that’s involved.
+Before you jump in and buy a historical home, it’s important to understand everything that’s involved.
 Here’s what you need to know.